20Tauri/DoxyDoxygen/README.md

 ## DoxyDoxygen

-Doxy.Doxygen is a SublimeText plug-in that allows you to auto-complete documentation block comments using Doxygen.
+DoxyDoxygen is a SublimeText plug-in that allows you to auto-complete documentation block comments using Doxygen.

 It was inspired by:
    - [DocBlockr](https://github.com/spadgos/sublime-jsdocs)